 Taxonomic identification of arthropods.
 We combined the three repeated samples from a given branch to provide a broad-scale estimate of total arthropod abundance (Clark et al. 2016) and then weighed (wet mass) the arthropods together on a 10-4 g microbalance.
 After identifying all invertebrates from a given branch to class, we sorted all insects in the orders Lepidoptera, Hemiptera, Hymenoptera to family.
 We identified true spiders (Araneae) and Opiliones to family as well.
 Following identification, we transferred each taxonomic group from a given branch to separate 0.6-2mL Eppendorf tubes and stored them at -80º C. In all, the four numerically dominant taxonomic groupings of arthropods included (1) Lepidoptera (caterpillars), (2) true spiders (Araneae), (3) herbivorous Hemiptera families (Aphidae, Cicadellidae, Membracidae, Miridae, and Pentatomidae), and (4) Orthoptera (families Gryllidae and Tettigoniidae.

 Elemental analysis of arthropods.
 Our preliminary analyses suggested that two broad functional groups responded strongly to bird predation effects and varied significantly among native and non-native host plants, each representing a different trophic level above host plants: foliage-feeding herbivores (see Appendix 1a: Selection of herbivores for C:N analysis) and predatory true spiders (Araneae).
 These two groupings of arthropods are prey for foliage-gleaning insectivorous birds and their abundances are impacted by experimental manipulation of bird predation (Gunnarsson et al. 1996).
-We measured C:N ratios in these two groups as an indirect measure of protein (Smets et al. 2021), a macronutrient that strongly mediates food selection by breeding birds and is critical to offspring development (Robbins et al. 2005).
+We measured C:N ratios in these two groups as an indirect measure of protein (Smets et al. 2021), a macronutrient that strongly mediates food selection by breeding birds and is critical to offspring development (Robbins et al. 2005, add others).
 Generally, the insects feeing on individual plants have a similar C:N ratio as their host (Abbas et al. 2014).
 To assay elemental composition, we first pooled foliage-feeding herbivore taxa and true spiders across sampling periods for each branch in the bird exclusion treatment group.
 We limited our analyses to branches with birds excluded in order to quantify the nutritional quality of the arthropod community as it would be for the first bird foraging on a given branch.
 We then oven-dried arthropod samples at 60° C to a constant mass and homogenized any samples that weighed > 3 mg.
 We placed 1.5-3.5 mg of each sample into tin capsules and evaluated the mass of carbon and nitrogen with a Flash 1112 CHNSO elemental analyzer (CE Elantech inc. Lakewood, NJ, USA) by comparison with an aspartic acid standard curve (Sigma-Aldrich, St. Louis, MO, USA).
 We calculated percent nitrogen and carbon by dividing the mass of each element in a sample by total sample mass.
 We analyzed replicates for a subset of branches, producing mean within-sample coefficients of variation of 4.2% for nitrogen and 2.9% for carbon.